CIA 'Black Sites' Order: A Real Plan Or Just Politics?

 "I do support enhanced interrogation," Liz Cheney told reporters in Philadelphia.
 "I think that it's something that clearly has helped us in the past to prevent attacks and save lives and so I was glad to see President Trump take that step."

 People still caught up today in the aftermath of the Bush-era decisions, however, called that a bad idea.
 James Connell, an attorney for alleged Sept.
-11 plotter Omar al Baluchi, said at the Guantanamo Bay detention center on Wednesday that one reason the trials there are taking so long is the complications caused by the use of brutal interrogations.
+11 plotter Ammar al-Baluchi, said at the Guantanamo Bay detention center on Wednesday that one reason the trials there are taking so long is the complications caused by the use of brutal interrogations.

 "What this case has demonstrated, if it's demonstrated anything, is that torture makes criminal cases virtually impossible to prosecute," Connell said.
 "In fact, it's fair to say that torture and due process are mutually exclusive."